Back to All Events

 • Kepler's Books 1010 El Camino Real Menlo Park, CA, 94025 United States (map)

-Join us at Kepler’s to hear Dr Elizabeth Vartkessian discuss The Deserving: What the Lives of the Condemned Reveal about American Justice.
-Dr Vartkessian's clients are guilty of the most heinous crimes.
-But as she tells it, everyone has someone who loves them.
-Even people who have committed murder.
+Join us at Kepler’s to hear Dr. Elizabeth Vartkessian discuss The Deserving: What the Lives of the Condemned Reveal about American Justice.

-As a mitigator hired by criminal defence lawyers in the hope of reducing the severity of their clients' punishments, Dr Vartkessian has spent hundreds of hours per case talking to mothers, siblings, teachers, and neighbours of a defendant, situating their crimes into context.
-As a detective of the accused person's life, she learns details about familial behaviours and relationship patterns, community settings - and what she finds, every single time, is that when personal or generational trauma enters the body, it finds its way out eventually.
+As a mitigator hired by criminal defense lawyers in the hope of reducing the severity of their clients’ punishments, Dr. Vartkessian has spent hundreds of hours per case talking to mothers, siblings, teachers, and neighbors of a defendant, situating their crimes into context.
+As a detective of the accused person’s life, she learns details about familial behaviors and relationship patterns, community settings—and what she finds, every single time, is that when personal or generational trauma enters the body, it finds its way out eventually.

 About the Speaker